High blood pressure, or hypertension, isn’t something you want to take lightly.

 5. Eat Dark Chocolate

-Dark chocolate has the ability to reduce blood pressure, but not any kind works.
+Dark chocolate has the ability to reduce blood pressure, but not any kind of chocolate works.

 Dark chocolate can reduce blood pressure and inflammation, lowering heart disease as a result.